Improving Animal Production and Welfare

 (ii) design and optimisation of breeding programs, and

-(iii) analysis of phenotypic and genetic data to unravel biology and to inform new ways of improving populations.
+(iii) analysis of data to unravel biology and to inform new ways of improving populations.

 |Professor Chris Haley||Group Leader||